Year 5 2024 - 2025

 Art and DT

-Our Art this term focuses on the Art of the Anatomy.
-This will allow us to further develop our skills in drawing and sculpture.
-OUr DT topic this term will focus on food technology, cooking spaghetti bolognese.
+Our Art this term focuses on Art and Religion.
+This will allow us to further develop our skills using colour and pattern as well as explore printing.
+Our DT topic this term will focus on exploring and developing our understanding of frame structures while creating kites.

 PHSE